 Please Note: preferred name is used solely for UVM’s internal systems; external systems (such as home-town newspapers, official transcripts, enrollment verifications, etc.) will continue to use your legal first name.

 Should you choose to list a preferred pronoun, it will only appear on class rosters and advisor lists.
-Your choice of pronoun is restricted to the following options: none (nothing listed), she, ze, he, and “prefer name only.”
+Your choice of pronoun is restricted to the following options: none (nothing listed), he, she, they, ze, and name only.
+Name only indicates the student wishes to never be referred to by any pronoun.

 Staff with an administrative need (e.g., police, health, and financial services; deans’ office staff) will see both legal and preferred names.
 Similar to GPAs and other sensitive information, these staff are trained on the implications of this access.